What is the Difference Between US GAAP vs. IFRS?

 - Debt Issuance Costs (ASU 2015-03)

 We have compiled a single cheat sheet to outline the key differences between US GAAP and IFRS.
-You can download the complete US GAAP vs IFRS Cheat sheet for free below.
+You can download the complete US GAAP vs IFRS Cheat Sheet below.

 Given the statistics above, it is clear why it is important to understand the differences between US GAAP and IFRS.
 More specifically, there are two developing trends to be aware of: